Celestial Regge theory: Celestial Regge theory

 To match the standard literature, we first start with the external $s$-kinematic where $s=-(p_1+p_2)^2$ and $t=-(p_1-p_3)^2$.
 In this case, the Mellin transform can be rewritten as \eqref{eq reduced correlator g of the s-kinematics}, which we repeat here for clarity

 We also recall that for this kinematics we have $z \in [1,\infty) \subset \mathbb{R}$.
-We can then trade one of the Mandelstam variables for the scattering angle or, analogously, for the celestial cross ratio.
+We can then trade one of the Mandelstam variables for the scattering angle or, analogously, for the celestial cross-ratio.
 This gives us two possible choices, depending on which channel we wish to keep explicit.
-Let us, for instance, take $s$ and $z$ as independent variables, with $t = t(z_s, s)$\footnote{Keep in mind that $z_t \neq z_s$, while $z = -s/t$, cf. \eqref{eq. z = f(s,t) in the s-kinematical channel}.} and $u = -s - t$.
+Let us, for instance, take $s$ and $z$ as independent variables, with $t = t(z, s)$ and $u = -s - t$.
 Following the discussion above, we start from the integral

-where we have made explicit the dependence of $t$ in the other variables.
-Given that typically we expect the scattering amplitude to have a non-trivial analytic structure, as anticipated above, we have also introduced a regulator with $\varepsilon>0$ to decouple these contributions in a more clear way.
+where we have made explicit the dependence of $t$ in the other variables and we consider a counterclockwise contour $\cC(s+i\varepsilon)$ around $\mu=s+i\epsilon$.
+For compactness we define

+Given that typically we expect the scattering amplitude to have a non-trivial analytic structure, as anticipated above, we have also introduced a regulator with $\varepsilon>0$ to separate in a clearer way the contributions that have different origins.

 We can now take the Mellin transform

 where again the contour surrounds fully the domain of integration, which in this case is the slightly shifted positive real line.
 Here $\cC(\bR^++i\varepsilon)$ must be considered as a counterclockwise contour sufficiently close to the given line.
 Note that in the \rhs of \eqref{eq contour trick on the amplitude} the Mellin transform actually acts on a contribution that resemble that of a tree-level massive $s$-channel exchange.